Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-placeholder-shown-class.md

 ![CSS Basic form](https://cdn.hashnode.com/res/hashnode/image/upload/v1605677040414/DvgCDvkYx.png)

-Now how can we make the text field where the placeholder is active render differently? - We use the placeholder-shown pseudo-class like this:
+How can we make the text field where the placeholder is active render differently? - We use the placeholder-shown pseudo-class like this:

 ```css
 .container input:placeholder-shown {